datacentricdesign/id5415/collections/_id5415/3-2-assignment.md

 * to involve the temperature?
 * to involve the humidity?

-In the following lab experiment, we will connect these action to the lightbulb and test them.
+In the following lab experiment, we will connect these actions to the lightbulb and test them.

 > Once you are done with your development and test cycle, do not forget to merge your branch into your master branch.